Pranav Misshra

 Pranav Misshra is an Indian film actor writer and producer.
 He played the role of Prem Singh Rathod in the television series Aisi Deewangi Dekhi Nahi Kahin on Zee TV.
-Misshra has appeared in several television productions, including Kya Huaa Tera Vaada as Ajay Gujral, MTV's Time-out With Imam (2013), Jodha Akbar as Mirza Hakim (2013–15), and Naagin Season 1 (2015) as Arjun.
+Misshra has appeared in several television productions, including Kya Huaa Tera Vaada as Ajay Gujral, MTV's Timeout With Imam (2013), Jodha Akbar as Mirza Hakim (2013–15), and Naagin Season 1 (2015) as Arjun.
 He was also featured in MTV Girls on Top as Shekhar, Kasam Tere Pyaar Ki as Nakul Singh Bedi, and Albeli Kahani Pyar Ki as Geet Gandhi.

 Misshra began his career with roles in various television shows.
 He later appeared as Karan in Internet Wala Love on Colors TV and took on the role of Akki, a parallel lead character, in Bade Achhe Lagte Hain 2 on Sony TV.

 Misshra was also associated with the 2023 film Kerala Story.